 Expected data variances between Target and Analytics when using and not using A4T

-Information about expected data variances between Target and Adobe Analytics when using and not using Analytics as the Reporting Source (A4T), which eliminates data variance altogether.
+Information about expected data variances between Target and Adobe Analytics when using and not using Analytics as the Reporting Source (A4T).
+A4T significantly reduces data variance.

 With A4T, both Analytics and Target reporting of activities use Analytics data exclusively, so there is little variance between the solutions in Target activity reports.
 In some circumstances, however, customers might compare Target data to Analytics data outside the scope of the A4T integration and, thus, experience the variance issues described below.